Mucus in baby poop—what does it mean? Is it common? And when is it worth worrying about? Here’s the scoop on mucus poop.

 - What does mucus in poop look like?

-What does mucus in baby poop mean?
+- What causes mucus in baby stool?

 First, a quick spin around the world of baby poop.